SteeltoeOSS/Documentation/docs/messaging/amqp.md

 Explicitly setting the attribute to `correlationId` is the same as omitting the attribute.
 The client and server must use the same header for correlation data.

->NOTE: Steeltoe AMQP version 1.1 used a custom property called `spring_reply_correlation` for this data.
+>NOTE: Steeltoe RabbitMQ version 1.1 used a custom property called `spring_reply_correlation` for this data.
 If you wish to revert to this behavior with the current version (perhaps to maintain compatibility with another application using 1.1), you must set the attribute to `spring_reply_correlation`.

 By default, the template generates its own correlation ID (ignoring any user-supplied value).